 Crackdown on E-Liquid Packaging Which Mimics Food

-The FDA is cracking down on e-liquid labels, which could be mistaken for food or candy.
+The FDA is cracking down on vape juice labels, which could be mistaken for food or candy.

 The government department sent 13 warning letters last week to manufacturers, distributors and retailers who are packaging or advertising their vape juice as kid-friendly food products.

-The e-juice labels under fire were found to be nearly identical to recognisable edible items found in retail stores including juice boxes, candy and cookies.
+The e-juice labels under fire were found to be nearly identical to recognizable edible items found in retail stores including juice boxes, candy and cookies.